The Churn You're Not Fighting Is the One Bleeding You Dry

 What Actually Works for Failed Payment Recovery

 Smart retry schedules based on failure reason.
-"Insufficient funds" retries should target paydays — the 1st and 15th of the month, between 9 AM and 11 AM in the customer's timezone.
-"Expired card" retries should wait until after a card updater service has had time to propagate new credentials (usually 48-72 hours).
+"Insufficient funds" retries should target paydays, the 1st and 15th of the month, between 9 AM and 11 AM in the customer's timezone.
+"Expired card" retries should wait until after a card updater service has had time to propagate new credentials, usually 48-72 hours.
 "Processor errors" should retry within hours, not days.
 One brand we work with recovered an additional 23% of failed payments just by switching from fixed retry to ML-optimized timing.

 Multi-channel dunning sequences.
 Email alone isn't enough.
 The customer whose card failed might not check their email for days.
-A multi-channel approach — email on day 1, SMS on day 3, push notification on day 5 — catches them wherever they are.
+A multi-channel approach with email on day 1, SMS on day 3, push notification on day 5 catches them wherever they are.
 SMS in particular has dramatically higher open rates for transactional messages (95%+ vs. 20-30% for email).

-• Expired card: "Your card on file has expired.
+- Expired card: "Your card on file has expired.
 Update your payment method to continue your subscription."
 Direct, simple, no alarm.

-• Insufficient funds: "We couldn't process your payment.
-We'll try again in a few days — no action needed unless you'd like to update your payment method."
+- Insufficient funds: "We couldn't process your payment.
+We'll try again in a few days, no action needed unless you'd like to update your payment method."
 Gentle, non-judgmental, gives them time.

-The tone matters.
+Tone matters.
 A customer whose card expired didn't do anything wrong.
 A customer with insufficient funds might be embarrassed.
 A customer whose bank declined might be confused.
 Meet them where they are.

-When you layer all of these together — pre-dunning, smart retries, card updaters, multi-channel dunning, segmented messaging — top-performing brands recover 70% or more of failed payments.
+When you layer all of these together (pre-dunning, smart retries, card updaters, multi-channel dunning, segmented messaging), top-performing brands recover 70% or more of failed payments.
 The industry average is closer to 30-40%.
 That gap is pure revenue sitting on the table.

 How to Audit Your Involuntary Churn Right Now